Rachel Big Eagle: Juniors

+Women's

-Erickson aged out of juniors after the season.
+Big Eagle aged out of juniors after the season.
 On March 19, 2020, it was announced that she would be joining the new team of Stephanie Schmidt, Brooklyn Stevenson, and Jennifer Armstrong for the 2020–21 season.
 The team played in three local events during the abbreviated season, qualifying in one of them.
 After the season, Brooklyn Stevenson left the team.
-Erickson, Schmidt and Armstrong then added Chelsea Carey and Jolene Campbell for the 2021–22 season, shifting Erickson to alternate.
-Also during the 2020–21 season, Erickson made her first appearance at the Scotties as the alternate for Team Zacharias, who represented Wild Card #2.
+Big Eagle, Schmidt and Armstrong then added Chelsea Carey and Jolene Campbell for the 2021–22 season, shifting Big Eagle to alternate.
+Also during the 2020–21 season, Big Eagle made her first appearance at the Scotties as the alternate for Team Zacharias, who represented Wild Card #2.
 At the 2021 Scotties Tournament of Hearts in Calgary, Alberta, the team finished with a 3–5 round robin record, failing to qualify for the championship round.

 The new Team Carey found success in just their second event together, going undefeated to claim the Craven SPORTS Services Curling Classic tour event title.
 They then made the semifinals of the 2021 Curlers Corner Autumn Gold Curling Classic where they were eliminated by Tabitha Peterson.
 At the event, however, they were able to defeat the likes of Rachel Homan, Jennifer Jones and Jamie Sinclair en route to the semifinals.
 They also qualified for the playoffs at the Boundary Ford Curling Classic, SaskTour Women's Moose Jaw, Red Deer Curling Classic and the DeKalb Superspiel, however, were not able to reach the final in any of the four events.
 Their next event was the 2022 Saskatchewan Scotties Tournament of Hearts, which they entered as the top ranked team.
 Team Carey qualified through the A-side of the tournament with a perfect 3–0 record.
 This earned them a spot in the 1 vs. 2 page playoff game where they defeated Penny Barker.
 In the final, they once again faced the Barker rink.
 This time, Team Barker would win the match 7–5, despite Team Carey beating them in both the A Final and 1 vs. 2 page playoff game.
 Despite this, they still qualified for the 2022 Scotties Tournament of Hearts as Wild Card #2 after Curling Canada used the same format from the 2021 event.
 At the championship, the team finished with a 4–4 round robin record, not advancing to the playoff round.
 Team Carey wrapped up their season at the 2022 Players' Championship where they missed the playoffs.